Jsze5341/CSCI-232-SQL-Interface/README.md

-This program provides an interface that allows its user to insert, delete, lookup data, and update data in a database by utilizing SQL queries
+This program provides an interface that allows its user to insert, delete, lookup data, and update data in the database Movies with tables Directors, Movies, and Actors by utilizing SQL queries